-The General Assembly therefore finds that it is necessary to create the Illinois Power Agency and that the goals and objectives of that Agency are to accomplish each of the 1 2 following:
+The General Assembly therefore finds that it is necessary to create the Illinois Power Agency and that the goals and objectives of that Agency are to accomplish each of the following:

-- (A) Develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability, for electric utilities that on December 31, 2005 provided electric service to at least 100,000 customers in Illinois and for small multi-jurisdictional electric utilities that (i) on December 31, 2005 served less than 100,000 customers in Illinois and (ii) request a procurement plan for their Illinois jurisdictional load.
-The procurement plan shall be updated on an annual basis and shall include renewable energy resources beginning with the delivery year commencing June 1, 2017, zero emission credits from zero emission facilities sufficient to achieve the standards specified in this Act. - (B) Conduct the competitive procurement processes identified in this Act. - (C) Develop electric generation and co-generation renewable facilities that use indigenous coal or resources, or both, financed with bonds issued by the Illinois Finance Authority. - (D) Supply electricity from the Agency's facilities at cost to one or more of the following: municipal electric systems, governmental aggregators, or rural electric
+(A) Develop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability, for electric utilities that on December 31, 2005 provided electric service to at least 100,000 customers in Illinois and for small multi-jurisdictional electric utilities that (i) on December 31, 2005 served less than 100,000 customers in Illinois and (ii) request a procurement plan for their Illinois jurisdictional load.
+The procurement plan shall be updated on an annual basis and shall include renewable energy resources and, beginning with the delivery year commencing June 1, 2017, zero emission credits from zero emission facilities sufficient to achieve the standards specified in this Act.

-1 cooperatives in Illinois.

-- (E) Ensure that the process of power procurement is conducted in an ethical and transparent fashion, immune from improper influence. - (F) Continue to review its policies and practices to determine how best to meet its mission of providing the lowest cost power to the greatest number of people, at any given point in time, in accordance with applicable law. - (G) Operate in a structurally insulated, independent, and transparent fashion so that nothing impedes the Agency's mission to secure power at the best prices the market will bear, provided that the Agency meets all applicable legal requirements. - (H) Implement renewable energy procurement and training programs throughout the State to diversify Illinois electricity supply, improve reliability, avoid and reduce pollution, reduce peak demand, and enhance public health and well-being of Illinois residents, including low-income residents. - 20 (Source: P.A.
+- (B) Conduct the competitive procurement processes identified in this Act. - (C) Develop electric generation and co-generation facilities that use indigenous coal or renewable resources, or both, financed with bonds issued by the Illinois Finance Authority. - (D) Supply electricity from the Agency's facilities at cost to one or more of the following: municipal electric systems, governmental aggregators, or rural electric cooperatives in Illinois. - (E) Ensure that the process of power procurement is conducted in an ethical and transparent fashion, immune from improper influence. - (F) Continue to review its policies and practices to determine how best to meet its mission of providing the lowest cost power to the greatest number of people, at any given point in time, in accordance with applicable law. - (G) Operate in a structurally insulated, independent,

+- and transparent fashion so that nothing impedes the Agency's mission to secure power at the best prices the market will bear, provided that the Agency meets all applicable legal requirements. - 5 (H) Implement renewable energy procurement and 6 training programs throughout the State to diversify 7 Illinois electricity supply, improve reliability, avoid 8 and reduce pollution, reduce peak demand, and enhance 9 public health and well-being of Illinois residents, 10 including low-income residents. - 11 (Source: P.A.
 99-906, eff.
-6-1-17.) - 21 (20 ILCS 3855/1-10) - 22 Sec.
+6-1-17.) - 12 (20 ILCS 3855/1-10) - 13 Sec.
 1-10.
-Definitions. - 23 "Agency" means the Illinois Power Agency. - "Agency loan agreement" means any agreement pursuant to which the Illinois Finance Authority agrees to loan the

-1 proceeds of revenue bonds issued with respect to a project to 2 the Agency upon terms providing for loan repayment installments 3 at least sufficient to pay when due all principal of, interest 4 and premium, if any, on those revenue bonds, and providing for 5 maintenance, insurance, and other matters in respect of the 6 project.
+Definitions. - "Agency" means the Illinois Power Agency. - 15 "Agency loan agreement" means any agreement pursuant to 16 which the Illinois Finance Authority agrees to loan the proceeds of revenue bonds issued with respect to a project to 17 18 Agency upon terms providing for loan the repayment 19 installments at least sufficient to pay when due all principal of, interest and premium, if any, on those revenue bonds, and 20 21 providing for maintenance, insurance, and other matters in 22 respect of the project. - 23 "Authority" means the Illinois Finance Authority. - "Brownfield site photovoltaic project" means photovoltaics that are: